bgdlnchk/WorldTimeFlutter/README.md

 <h2>Description</h2>

-This application shows for user information about current time of 50+ already added cities.
-World Time application has been developed using Flutter (new Google Cross-Platphorm Developing technology), so it support both mobile operation systems (Android and IOS).
-App have integrated AdMob and you will earn money by IOS and Android users at the same time.
+This application shows useful information about the current time of 50+ already added cities.
+World Time application has been developed using Flutter (new Google Cross-Platform Developing technology), so it supports both mobile operating systems (Android and IOS).
+App has integrated AdMob and you will earn money from IOS and Android users at the same time.
 All of this is just one code.

 <h2>Features</h2>